abhishekyalla0709/sick-insect-8581/README.md

 ![Untitled drawing (1)](https://user-images.githubusercontent.com/112754517/221499389-a19b5a34-0854-4931-9e7e-9a6eecaa2d6e.png)

 Domain Description: <br>
 In an educational Institute there are several courses running parallel every day.
 For every course there are several batches at same/different time.
-Every course has a session wise/day wise schedule.
+Every batch has a session wise/day wise schedule.
 It will be difficult for the Faculty Head to know the status of every batch i.e what is the session taught at each day in a batch.
 So the Automated Course Monitoring System will keep the records of all the courses,batches,faculties and the daywise update for every batch.
-It will also help the Faculty Head to maintain the course plan .
+It will also help the Faculty Head to maintain the course plan.

 Types of users:
 <br>